-First, the remedy must be appropriate, necessary and proportionate to bring the identified infringement to an end (article 7 of Regulation 1/2003; and Case T-395 Atlantic Container Line ECLI:EU:T:2002:49, paragraph 418).
+First, the remedy must be appropriate, necessary and proportionate to bring the identified infringement to an end (article 7 of Regulation 1/2003; and case T-395 Atlantic Container Line ECLI:EU:T:2002:49, paragraph 418).

-Second, in cases where an infringement can be brought to end in different ways, the Commission cannot 'impose ... its own choice from among all the various potential courses of actions which are in conformity with the treaty' (Case T-24/90 Automec ECLI:EU:T:1992:97, paragraph 52; Case T-167/08 Microsoft ECLI:EU:T:2012:323, paragraph 95).
+Second, in cases where an infringement can be brought to end in different ways, the Commission cannot 'impose . . . its own choice from among all the various potential courses of actions which are in conformity with the treaty' (case T-24/90 Automec ECLI:EU:T:1992:97, paragraph 52; case T-167/08 Microsoft ECLI:EU:T:2012:323, paragraph 95).
 This means that the Commission can only impose a specific behavioural remedy if it is 'the only way of bringing the infringement to an end'.

-For example, in the Microsoft interoperability case, the Commission's decision stated that Microsoft had to disclose interoperability information at reasonable rates.
-But the decision did not prescribe the precise terms and conditions, and the Commission argued in court that it did not have the power to make such an order.
+For example, in the Microsoft interoperability case, the Commission's decision stated that Microsoft had to disclose inter-operability